VoxeLibre/VoxeLibre/mods/ITEMS/mcl_itemframes/API.md

 ## Functions

 * `mcl_itemframes.register_itemframe(name, itemframe_definition)`
+	* Registers a new item frame as `"mcl_itemframes:"..name`.
+See Itemframe definition below for reference.
 * `mcl_itemframes.remove_entity(pos)`
 	* Removes the item entity belonging to the itemframe at `pos`, does not delete the item (inventory) of the itemframe.
 * `mcl_itemframes.update_entity(pos)`